c3lang/c3-web/docs/language-overview/types.md

 #### Pointer type properties

-In addition to the standard properties, pointers also have the `inner` property.
-It returns the type of the object pointed to as a `typeid`.
+In addition to the standard properties, pointers also have the `::inner` property.
+It returns the type of the object pointed to as a type `typeid`.

 ### Optional